The charitable objects of the The Paristamen Charity are:

 Our annual report and accounts are normally prepared to 31 March each year – the trustees’ report includes full details of grant making policies and the accounts show the list of grants made.
-As the SCIO is newly formed we have not yet filed any accounts under our current charity number, but copies of recent annual reports and accounts for the former body, The Paristamen CIO (as filed with OSCR and with the Charity Commission for England & Wales) are available below.
+Full reports and accounts for the last few years are available below.

-Al three trustees have a wide range of interests in the voluntary sector.
-All grant-making decisions are taken by the three trustees together – trustees’ meetings generally take place three times a year in February/March, June/July and October/November.
+All four trustees have a wide range of interests in the voluntary sector.
+All grant-making decisions are taken by the trustees together – trustees’ meetings generally take place three times a year in February/March, June/July and October/November.

 Affiliations We are active members of both the Association of Charitable Foundations (UK-wide) and Scottish Grantmakers – we find these networks really valuable.
 We are also affiliated to the Christian Funders Forum (including Scottish Christian Funders) and to the Human Rights Consortium Scotland.

 We are also signed up to the six pillars of the Funder Commitment on Climate Change – we seek to respect the environment in our own activities, we make some grants specifically to charities working on climate action, and we encourage all our grant recipients to consider the environment in their activities.